Facebook Ad Objectives Explained

 4. Engagement - The goal behind “Engagement” is to get your target audience to interact with your Facebook ad or webpage.
 On Facebook, this equates to likes, reactions, shares, comments, and event responses.
 It does not include Facebook messaging.
 This campaign is convenient to use and gives businesses much more visibility of their current and future audience, as well as the impact of their outreach.
-This can help to garner more interest in their business as well as provide visual information for businesses looking to show its outreach and success.
+This can help to garner more interest in their business as well as provide visual information for businesses looking to show their outreach and success.

 5. App Installs - App Installs refers to the number of people who download and install your app.
 It’s an ideal option for businesses that have an app and want to interact with customers more frequently on mobile.
 Often, businesses will use traffic and engagement to get more people to the app, and then the “App Installs” tracks the number of people who actually download it.

 Facebook Advertising offers several ways to optimize app installs, including initiating App Installs, Retention, Link Clicks, and App Events.
 Each option caters to how your ad will be delivered to its audience, which tackles both the time frame that the ad appears and the number of people who are likely to click the link to the ad versus those that add that app.
 The important aspect to remember with “App Installs” is to remind audiences of the benefit or value of downloading the app.